 - Why EE?: Initially I wanted to study physics because I enjoyed all my physics courses in high school, but I also enjoyed learning about the applications of these concepts.
-I heard from my high school counselor that electrical engineering is a good challenge and that there’s a lot of possibilities in terms of career options since I had no idea what I wanted to do.
+I heard from my high school counselor that electrical engineering was a good challenge and that there’s a lot of possibilities in terms of career options since I had no idea what I wanted to do.
 And because no one in my family has ever been an engineer, I wanted to explore a different path.

-- Why Shannon chose UCSB's EE program?: When I first started looking into the program, I saw that there was a 5-year BS/MS accelerated program.
-I also heard that UCSB had a very good program in engineering.
+- Why Shannon chose UCSB's EE program?: When I first started looking into the program, I saw that there was a BS/MS accelerated program.
+I also heard that UCSB had a very good program in electrical engineering.
 When I came to visit the campus for Spring Insight, I was very surprised about the lab experiences and the emphasis on undergraduate research.

 - How did you hear about UCSB's EE program?: I heard about the program from looking at the website while searching for colleges.

 - Students and Parents often ask, what can you do with an Electrical Engineering degree?
 Electrical engineering is a very broad area of study, you can go into materials, signal processing, circuit design, semiconductor physics and many others.
-There’s so much you can do either with software or hardware, too.
+There’s so much you can do with either software or hardware, too.
 After getting a degree, you can go into graduate school or industry or even start a company.

 - What have you learned that has surprised you the most so far?
 Capacitors and inductors play a part in adding impedance or admittance in transmission lines which can be calculated using a Smith chart.